Skip to content

 Investment risk is the probability of losing the amounts invested, either through lack of return or the loss of a significant proportion of the money invested.

-• Medium-risk investment: You invest in products where the expected return is lower but still has a degree of volatility.
+• Medium-risk investment: You invest in products offering moderate potential returns, with a certain level of volatility.

-• Low-risk investment: You invest reasonably in products that guarantee little or no loss.
-As the risk is lower, so are the gains.
+• Low-risk investment: You invest cautiously in products designed to limit the risk of loss.
+As risk is lower, potential returns are also more limited.
 Low-risk products include fixed-rate funds and term deposits.

 • Bonds